delioda79/WorkersPool/README.md

 ```

-Which let the manager wait for task to be sent.
+Which lets the manager wait for tasks to be sent.
 The run function starts two goroutines, so is non-blcoking and we can write any code
 after that.

-Let's not add some tasks to the pool.
+Let's now add some tasks to the pool.
 In order to do that we use the method ```Send``` on the manager and we send a task.
 A task is a defined type which goes back to a simple:

 ``` go